antest1/GotoBrowser/README.md

 Contact
 -------
-For suggestion or error report, make an [Issue](https://github.com/antest1/GotoBrowser/issues) or mail to me.
+For suggestions or error reports, make an [Issue](https://github.com/antest1/GotoBrowser/issues) or email me.

 I can speak Korean and English, and I can understand Japanese (but not good at writing).

-**※ For non-supported locale, English is the default language.**
+**※ For nonsupported locales, English is the default language.**

 E-mail: kcanotify@gmail.com